alexiusvdt/profile/README.md

 ## Local Setup & Installation
 * clone this repo
-* navigate into the project directory & open a command line
+* navigate into the project directory & open a command line interface
 * run `npm install` to install necessary dependencies
-* run `npm run build` & it should open in your browser
+* run `npm run build` followed by `npm run start` & it should open in your browser
     * if it doesn't auto-open a tab, open a browser of your choice & navigate to `localhost:3000`

 ## Known Bugs
 * some legacy packages are still included & will be removed in further releases
+* motion causing some issues on mobile devices

 ## Thanks
+* Bean - thanks for the endless lap cat debugging
+* B. Fellows // M. Condon - for advice & guidance along the way

 ## License